-Once upon a time, s and merps lived in harmony...
+Once upon a time, imals and rulens lived in harmony...

 … but times have changed.
-The s are attacking the merps of the earth world.
+The imals are attacking the rulens on the terra world.

 Level 5 - Beginning

-You’re c_name, leader and c_role, member of a family of leaders known across the 4 worlds - earth, water, fire and air.
+You’re c_name, leader and c_role, member of a family of leaders known across the 4 worlds - terra, aqua, ignis and astra.

-7 days ago you set out to defend your homeland, to defeat the s on earth and find out why they’re attacking.
+7 days ago you set out to defend your homeland, to defeat the imals on terra and find out why they’re attacking.
 You have been fighting ever since.

+Narrator: It is worth mentioning you’re hungry.
+Really hungry.

 Level 10 - Beginning

-After weeks of battle on earth, you have started to get an eerie feeling.
-Something seems familiar about the s… you can see your sibling Mort in their eyes.
-“Are the s mort’s minions?”
+After weeks of battle on terra, you have started to get an eerie feeling.
+Something seems familiar about the imals… you can see your sibling Mort in their eyes.
+“Are the imals mort’s minions?”

-Mort, your brother who always had a fascination with the s, has been missing for 10 years.
+Mort, your brother who always had a fascination with the imals, has been missing for 10 years.

 Level 16 - End of Level

-You reach the end of the earth world without any clues to the attack.
+You reach the end of the terra world without any clues to the imal attack.
 Luckily you see a tent in the distance that looks long abandoned and after investigating you find a letter inside.

 “Enough is enough.
-No longer will merps and s be living together as they always have.
-I move to the water world to continue my plan to unite s across the 4 worlds in the fight against the merps.”
+No longer will rulens and imals be living together as they always have.
+I move to the aqua world to continue my plan to unite imals across the 4 worlds in the fight against the rulens.”

 You’re terrified to find the letter is signed by your outcast brother Mort.
 You ask yourself, “Why would he do such a thing”?

 You must find Mort and put a stop to his plan.
-On to the water world!
+On to the aqua world!

 World 2